-The TOOLS Program is an educational intervention for students who are involved in disciplinary action due to substance use, substance/look-alike possession or fighting/physical aggression.
+The TOOLS Program is an educational intervention for students who are involved in disciplinary action due to vaping, substance use, substance/look-alike possession, or fighting/physical aggression.
 The goal of this program is to provide prevention education while allowing students to remain in school by reducing out-of-school suspension.

 Students found to have been selling or distributing drugs or alcohol are not eligible for the program.
-Students may be referred for TOOLS for the following:
+Students may be referred for TOOLS for any of the following infractions:

-- 2F
+- 2D - 2F

 - 3D FIT

 - 3E BAT or 3E PHA

 - 3F DRU or 3F ALC

+- 3T (TBC)

 - 3Y